Kinnaur Road is a narrow and dangerous cliff drive

-Kinnaur Road is a scenic cliff-hanging drive through the seemingly bottomless Baspa river gorge in Sangla Valley in Kinnaur district of Himachal Pradesh, India.
+Kinnaur Road is the name of a scenic cliff-hanging drive through the seemingly bottomless Baspa river gorge in Sangla Valley in the Kinnaur district of Himachal Pradesh, India.

-To drive this trail, you must have supreme confidence in your vehicle and your driving skills.
+Part of the National Highway-5 (NH 5), the road is totally paved.
 In Kinnaur Valley the roads are built by cutting the hills in such a manner that at some places, these overhangs are left.
 Not only do they look stunning, they keep the road under them cooler than the outside temperature.
 The road is crisscrossing rivers on several occasions over wobbly suspension bridges.
 At many places, especially at the infamous Taranda ‘dhank’ (cliff) it is literally carved into the perpendicular cliffs with a vertical drop down to the turbulent Satluj.
-So, use caution and enjoy the magnificent scenery.

 Pic: Dashrath Kumar